top of page

 White matter microstructure, a measure of the brain’s wiring, peaked at the end of the second trimester.
 Photograph: Daniela Cossio

-Profound Reorganization Captured From Pre-Conception to Two Years Post-Birth
+Profound Reorganisation Captured From Pre-Conception to Two Years Post-Birth

 This groundbreaking study offers unprecedented insight into the maternal brain and sets the stage for deeper research into pregnancy’s neurological effects.
 The findings could help scientists better understand conditions such as postnatal depression, the link between pre-eclampsia and dementia, and why pregnancy seems to reduce migraines and multiple sclerosis symptoms.